 When we own Fannie Mae MBS issued by unconsolidated trusts, we do not derecognize any components of the guaranty assets, guaranty obligations, or any other outstanding recorded amounts associated with the guaranty transaction because our contractual obligation to the MBS trust remains in force until the trust is liquidated.
 We determine the fair value of Fannie Mae MBS based on observable market prices because most Fannie Mae MBS are actively traded.
-Fannie Mae MBS receive high credit quality ratings primarily because of our quaranty.
-The fair value of the guaranty obligation, net of deferred profit, associated with Fannie Mae MBS included in "Investments in securities" approximates the fair value of the credit risk that exists on these Fannie Mae MBS absent our guaranty.
+Fannie Mae MBS receive high credit quality ratings primarily because of our guaranty.
+The fair value of the guaranty obligation, net of deferred profit, associated with Fannie Mae MBS absent our guaranty.
 We record the aggregate amount of Fannie Mae MBS held as "Investments in securities" in our consolidated balance sheets.
-The unamortized obligation to stand ready to perform over the term of our guaranty and any incurred credit losses that relate to Fannie Mae MBS held as "Investments in securities" is included in "Other liabilities."
+The unamortized obligation to stand ready to perform over the term of our guaranty and any incurred credit losses that relate to Fannie Mae MBS held as "Investments in securities."
 Upon subsequent sale of a Fannie Mae MBS, we continue to account for any outstanding recorded amounts associated with the guaranty transaction on the same basis of accounting as prior to the sale of Fannie Mae MBS, as no new assets were retained and no new liabilities have been assumed upon the subsequent sale.
-The fair value of our guaranty obligations associated with the Fannie Mae MBS included in "Investments in securities" was \$276 million and \$446 million as of December 31, 2017 and 2016, respectively.
-These Fannie Mae MBS consist primarily of private-label wraps where our quaranty arrangement is with an unconsolidated MBS trust.